Observation of localization reversal and harmonic generation in nonlinear non-Hermitian skin effect: Abstract

 \section{Abstract}

 The interplay between band topology and material nonlinearity gives rise to a variety of novel phenomena, such as topological solitons and nonlinearity-induced topological phase transitions.
 However, most previous studies fall within the Hermitian regime, leaving the impact of nonlinearity on non-Hermitian topology seldom explored.
 Here, we investigate the effects of nonlinearity on the non-Hermitian skin effect, a well-known non-Hermitian phenomenon induced by the point-gap topology unique to non-Hermitian systems.
-Interestingly, we discover a nonlinearity-induced point-gap topological phase transition accompanied by a reversal of the skin mode localization, which is distinct from previous nonlinearity-induced line-gap topological phases.
+We discover a nonlinearity-induced point-gap topological phase transition accompanied by a reversal of the skin mode localization.
 This phenomenon is experimentally demonstrated in a nonlinear microwave metamaterial, where electromagnetic waves are localized around one end of the sample under a low-intensity pump, whereas at a high-intensity pump, the waves are localized around the other end.
-Our results open a new route towards nonlinear topological physics in non-Hermitian systems and are promising for reconfigurable topological wave manipulation.
+We also observe third harmonic generation signal induced by the skin modes, whose spatial distribution consistently shows the localization reversal. {Furthermore, we extend our setup to build a nonlinear non-Hermitian Su–Schrieffer–Heeger model with both nonlinearity-induced point-gap and line-gap phase transitions.} Our results open a new route towards nonlinear topological physics in non-Hermitian systems and are promising for reconfigurable topological wave manipulation and frequency conversion.